gvwilson/tidynomicon/_en/basics.md

 #> Hello, world!
 ```

+We can run the equivalent R in the RStudio Console:

 ```r
 print("Hello, world!")
 #> [1] "Hello, world!"
 ```

-Python prints what we asked it to,
+Python prints what we asked for,
-but what is that `[1]` in R's output?
+but what does the `[1]` in R's output signify?
 Is it perhaps something akin to a line number?
-Let's take a closer look by simply evaluating a couple of expressions without calling `print`:
+Let's take a closer look by evaluating a couple of expressions without calling `print`:

 ```r